 Our Board has a standing Audit Committee, Governance and Nominating Committee, and Compensation Committee.
 The charters adopted by the Board for each committee, which describe each committee's responsibilities, authority and resources in greater detail, are available on our website at investors.championx.com.

 Audit Committee

-Stephen M. Todd Committee Chair
+Stephen M. Todd Meetings Held in 2022: 8

+Committee Chair

 Additional Committee Members in 2022: Stuart Porter and Stephen K. Wagner

 Primary Responsibilities: The Audit Committee is responsible for, among other matters: